for versions of Feyn 1.2.+

 QLattice that this was a good model, more of this please!
 The search space of the

-QLattice narrows and focuses in this direction so it will produce
+QLattice narrows and focuses in this direction.
+The next time she fits the

 Can you tell me a bit more?